kmorris896/rapture-discord-server-documentation/docs/public-channels/rules-and-policies.md

 -- message break --

 All rules and policies are subject to change, but are version controlled.
+It is recommended that you keep this channel unmuted for changes that may be published from time to time.
+Minor changes, such as clarifications to existing rules or spelling changes, will typically take the form of edits.
+Major changes, including the addition of new rules, will often mean this entire channel is purged and re-populated with the new rules.
+When this happens, you may either go to our Github repository or watch in our announcements channel for what changes are in effect.

 This is version **1.0** and was last edited on 9/7/2020.